Yulia Tymoshenko: 2009 gas dispute with Russia

+Yulia Tymoshenko and Vladimir Putin meeting on 19 March 2005.
+In November 2009, Putin praised Tymoshenko's political choices and stated that he found it comfortable to work with her.

 The conditions leading to the 2009 gas dispute were created in 2006, under the Yushchenko government, when Ukraine started buying Russian gas through an intermediary, Swiss-registered RosUkrEnergo.
-(Fifty percent of RosUkrEnergo shares were owned by the Russian Gazprom, with 45 percent and 5 percent owned by Ukrainian businessmen Dmytro Firtash and Ivan Fursin, respectively).
+Fifty percent of RosUkrEnergo shares were owned by the Russian Gazprom, with 45 percent and 5 percent owned by Ukrainian businessmen Dmytro Firtash and Ivan Fursin, respectively.
 Some sources indicate that notorious criminal boss Semion Mogilevich (associated with Dmytro Firtash) also owned shares in the company.

-When Tymoshenko resumed her prime minister duties in 2007, she initiated direct relations between Ukraine and Russia with regard to gas trading.
-A 2 October 2008 Memorandum signed by Tymoshenko and Putin stipulated liquidation of intermediaries in gas deals between the two countries and outlined detailed conditions for future gas contracts.
+When Tymoshenko resumed her prime minister duties in 2007, she argued for a direct contract for gas supplies from Russia to Ukraine.
+In 2008, the two prime ministers signed a Memorandum on the elimination of gas intermediaries.
+The 2 October 2008 Memorandum signed by Tymoshenko and Putin stipulated liquidation of intermediaries in gas deals between the two countries and outlined detailed conditions for future gas contracts.
 The gas conflict of 2009 broke out because of two factors, the lack of a gas contract for 2009 and a $2.4 billion debt that Ukraine had yet to pay for gas received in 2008.
 Tymoshenko stated that it was the RosUkrEnergo company that was responsible for the debt, rather than the state of Ukraine.
 She called for an end to corruption in the gas trade area and the establishment of direct contracts with the Russian Federation.